hannesvdvreken/nn/README.md

 With only 50 iterations an training accuracy of 99% can be reached.

 ## TODO
-- dividing training set to do training and cross checking
-- selection of `lambda` by checkin precision & recall on cross checking set
 - Principle Component Analysis
-- export weights to csv

 ## License
 MIT